SO-Close-Vote-Reviewers/SOCVR-Chatbot/README.md

 SOCVR-Chatbot
 =============

+This is a chatbot for the SO Close Vote Reviewers chat room.
+It is designed to track the actions of the members, provide statistics, and perform repetitive tasks that otherwise would have to be done manually.

-Chatbot for the SO Close Vote Reviewers Chat Room
+Find it running at the [Close Vote Reviewers chat room](http://chat.stackoverflow.com/rooms/41570/so-close-vote-reviewers).

-A list of commands and ideas can be found on the [setup page](https://github.com/gunr2171/SOCVR-Chatbot/blob/master/setup.md).
+##Interactions##

+Instead of using a prefix (like `!!` or `<<`), you talk to the chat user directly in the following ways:

+1. @reply the user

+        @Chatbot, alive?
+        I'm not dead yet!
+2. Reply to any message said by the chatbot

+##More Documentation##
+Find out more info on the project's [wiki pages](https://github.com/SO-Close-Vote-Reviewers/SOCVR-Chatbot/wiki), including a list of commands and triggers.